Ask Experts Questions for FREE Help!

 1.> I received 1099-G of my 2005 state tax refund.
 In my 2005 federal tax return I had used the standard deduction on line 11 of 1040NR-EZ i.e "Itemized deductions" line since it is entitled to students from India.
 Is this a taxable refund for me for 2006 return?

 2.> I also got 1099-INT from my bank savings accounts for 2006.
-Is it true that filing as a non-resident this interest is non-taxable (since it is not related to trade or business) and I can go ahead and use 1040NR-EZ instead of 1040NR?
+Is it true that filing as a non-resident this interest is non-taxable (since it is not related to trade or business) and I can use 1040NR-EZ instead of 1040NR?
 Is this interest income non-taxable for the state of California as well?

 AtlantaTaxExpert